nvi-inc/mas/index.md

 The InfluxDB-Python has helper functions to import your queries as as time-series Dataframes.
 You can then use all the tools of Pandas such as interpolating two series together and plotting via matplotlib.

+For example, this script get Azimuth and Elevation from the `antenna` measurement and the tsys from data and plot the average in bins over the az-el plane.

 ```python
 import matplotlib.pyplot as plt